-6 Ways to Embrace Cultural Diversity in Worship
+6 Ways to Embrace Culturally Diverse Worship

 In chapter 7 of Revelation, the multitude of God’s people are standing before the throne of God sheltered by His presence.
-John’s vision of every tribe and tongue worshiping together as one is a heavenly prophecy of intercultural worship.
+John’s vision of every tribe and tongue worshiping together as one is a heavenly prophecy of diverse worship.

 1. We must stop trying to fix it with music.